 The Album Artist token will insert the Artist field if the Album Artist field is empty.

-The Year token respects the Format the Year field setting as defined in Preferences - File List.
+The Year token respects the Format the Year field setting as defined in Settings - File List.
 The Year4 token always inserts the year as YYYY.

 It is entirely possible that the filename you want to construct cannot be specified with a simple rename template.
 Yate handles this case by allowing you to place Variable 0 through Variable 15 tokens in a template.
 This allows you to write an action which constructs the special purpose portions of the desired filenames and places them in variables.
 These variables are then accessed by the template.
 Let's assume you want to rename the folder containing an album to the album name optionally followed by some text specified at runtime enclosed in square brackets.
 You could use the following template and action: